BENCH TEST MASTERY

 Programs are very particular about every aspect of the preparation – shape, depth, width, and angles from all directions, clearance, etc. To meet the specifications they want, we first need to start from what tools to use and why.

-Each bur and hand instrument is picked and used for a reason and purpose, it’s not random.
-As much as it’s important to know which ones to use, you also need to know why, and learn how to identify them.
+Each bur and hand instrument is picked and used for a reason and purpose, it’s far from random.
+As important as it is to know which ones to use, you also need to know why, and learn how to identify them.

-In most bench tests programs will provide you with all the tools and material needed, you’re not allowed to bring in your own.
+Most bench test programs will provide you with all the tools and material needed, you’re not allowed to bring in your own.
 You’ll need to know what to use when by looking at the shape of the burs and hand cutting instruments.
-Oh and not all schools use the exact same things either, so unless you actually know why certain things are used where, you can be thrown off during your test, or worse, use the wrong things and not even know it.
+Oh and not all schools use the exact same tools and equipment either, so unless you actually know why certain tools are used where, you can be thrown off during your test, or worse, use the wrong things and not even know it.

 Patient Positioning and Indirect Vision

 It’s all covered in Bench Test Mastery.
-Granted every dentist has their own preferences and there’s no one correct position, but there are boundaries and guidelines that needs to be followed.
+Granted every dentist has their own preferences and there is no one correct position, but there are boundaries and guidelines that needs to be followed.

 Training for indirect vision needs patience, it takes time, but do you know the best way to train for it?
 There’s a reason preparations get messed up when done through indirect vision, and it would help to understand what it is.
-We go to the heart of that issue and help you train.
+We go to the heart of that issue and help you train the most effective way.

-Because of the abundance of time we have during Bench Test Mastery, details are covered more extensively than possible during a live course.
+Because of the abundance of time we have during Bench Test Mastery, details are covered more extensively than ever possible in a live course.

 A Price that’s a No-brainer

-There’s no other course that trains you in the bench test this thoroughly and includes unlimited feedback at this price, not even close.
+There are no other courses that offers bench test preparation this thoroughly and include daily feedback at this price, not even close!

-This is not some recording of live course lectures, the videos are shot specifically for this purpose with Zoom-2-View, a quality that’s unmatched with anything else out there.
+This is not some second-thought recording of live course lectures.
+My bench test prep videos are shot specifically for the purpose of showing you every detail with Zoomed-View, a quality that’s unmatched with anything else out there.